ruyadorno/telegram-pi-bot/README.md

 This is my personal [Telegram Bot](https://core.telegram.org/bots) to run on my [RaspberryPi 2](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/) at home.
 It's supposed to be a proxy and an easy interface for all the home automation paraphernalia that we might end up getting in the future.

+### Features

+- Answers to only pre-configured chat rooms
+- Webhooks configured via a JSON config file
+ - Configures an endpoint to call for a given command
+ - Works great with IFTTT Maker channel
+- Basic multilingual support
+ - `en` `pt-br`

 ## Setup

 ### Hardware requirements